pirxus/personalVAD/README.md

 you have a cuda-compatible GPU available on the current system.
 Otherwise, both feature extraction and model evaluation will take much longer to execute.
 All scripts are meant to be run from the *repository root folder*.

+### Trained models and sample dataset
+You can download an ~800MB version of this repository, which contains all the trained models and a small demo dastaset from this address: https://nextcloud.fit.vutbr.cz/s/xSRBxZmmAJJMHNe

 ### Prerequisites
 Before using any of the included software, please make sure to download all the necessary Python